 What to Expect: Radiation Treatment at Sharp

-Making your experience as comfortable and convenient as possible.
+Making your radiation therapy experience as comfortable and convenient as possible.

-Sharp Memorial's Radiation Oncology Department uses state-of-the-art equipment capable of treating a wide variety of cancers while focusing solely on the area(s) affected by cancer.
+At Sharp HealthCare, we use state-of-the-art radiation therapy equipment capable of treating a wide variety of cancers while focusing solely on the area(s) affected by cancer.